 2. Convenience.
 Make chores easier with a Low Profile Mattress.We often hear people ask how to make the bed on a top bunk or loft bed.
 We unanimously agree that a low mattress is much easier to handle when changing sheets, plus it's lighter to lift.
 So, when it comes to making the top bunk, it makes a big difference as you can actually get the sheets on there without a lot of difficulty and without lifting a lot of weight.
 There's a big win for Mom & Dad!

 3. Space.
 Maximize your headroom with a Low Mattress.

 Shorter ceilings?
 Worried about your child bumping his or her head on the top bunk?
 Remember that the taller the mattress, the lower the headroom.
 There is a way to increase the space between the bunks and the space between the top bed and the ceiling - maximize your headroom by minimizing the height of the mattress.
 A 5” low mattress for kids is ideal for this situation; especially if it’s a great quality mattress so you don’t lose any sleeping comfort.

 Bottom line?
 Don't sacrifice comfort, space, convenience or safety by choosing the wrong mattress for your elevated bed.
-Start shopping our low profile mattresses for bunk beds and loft beds.
-And, here's a handy mattress buying guide to ensure you're selecting the right one.
+Start shopping our best low profile mattress for bunk beds and loft beds.
+And, here's a handy low profile mattress buying guide to ensure you're selecting the right one.